FreeCodeCampGuam/A-Club/PITCHME.md

 +++

 To see the characters we have drawn, click the second icon on the top-right

 ![](assets/icon.png)

-This is the art screen, it should look like this
+You are now on the art screen, it should look like this

 ![](assets/editor.png)